Floating Offshore Wind

 Operational and Current Pipeline Projects

 This table below shows a list of the all the projects in the Scottish offshore wind project pipeline, along with their current status, and the developers involved in delivering these projects.
 A number of the projects are early stage scoping projects for the INTOG oil and gas electrification leasing round (see below) and these are identified as such.

 Besides all of the projects in the table above the map below also shows the 15 sites currently in the adopted Sectoral Marine Plan for Offshore Wind (SMP).
-Final bids for leases on these sites were due at the end of March 2021 but the recent outcome of the Round 4 UK leases and the high level of Option Fee bids has resulted in Crown Estate Scotland having to pause the leasing round for further evaluation.
-This was resolved and the ScotWind application closing date was July 16th.
+Final bids for leases on these sites were due at the application closing date of the 16th of July 2021.
 Crown Estate Scotland have received 74 bids from various consortia and individual developers reflecting the tremendous interest in the Scottish offshore wind sector.

-Crown Estate Scotland started the process for the new ScotWind round on the 10th of June, 2020 for developers to register their interest.
+Crown Estate Scotland started the process for the new ScotWind 1 round on the 10th of June, 2020 for developers to register their interest.
 This registration window closed on the 5th of August 2020.
 Next was the applications for Option Agreements on seabed leases for interested developers to bid on by the 16th of July 2021 closing date based on the 15 sites in the final version of the SMP.
 This will form the basis of the next leasing round in Scotland and successful applicants will be announced in January 2022.
-More information on the ScotWind leasing round can be found in Crown Estate Scotland's Launch Summary document.
+More information on the ScotWind 1 leasing round can be found in Crown Estate Scotland's Launch Summary document.